 The demand also makes it a lucrative business for the traffickers.
 The key step to combat this growing menace is through awareness.
 Knowledge of how, why and who of sex trafficking can create a safety matrix for young children and girls who are increasingly on the radar of sex traffickers.

-- Majority of the students attending the programme belong in the 14-17 years age bracket
+- Majority of the students belong in the 13-18 age group

 - 46% have seen cases of child marriage and missing girls in their neighbourhood

 - 94% of students rated themselves as 2 or 3 on a scale of 1-10 on their knowledge of trafficking and what they can do to prevent it.

 - The rating changed to 6 or 7 after attending the awareness programmes with 86% wanting to participate actively to prevent sex trafficking cases in their neighbourhoods.